Skip to content

 I don’t have a dog in this fight.

 Most insulation comparisons you’ll read online are written by someone who only sells one product, so the answer is always “buy the thing I sell.”
 This one’s different.
 I sell both of these products.
-We manufacture the Comfort Zone® cellulose ourselves in Tiaro, and we stock and fit the polyester batts every week.
-So when I tell you cellulose belongs in your ceiling and polyester belongs under your floor, it’s just me matching the right product to the right cavity, the same way I’d do it in my own house.
+We manufacture the Comfort Zone® cellulose fibre ourselves in Tiaro, and we stock and fit the polyester batts every week.
+So when I tell you cellulose fibre belongs in your ceiling and polyester belongs under your floor, it’s just me matching the right product to the right cavity, the same way I’d do it in my own house.

 “I sell both.
 I’ve got no reason to push one over the other.
 I just put the right product in the right part of your house.”